B2B PR Agency Guide: What B2B Public Relations Delivers in 2026

 What Is B2B PR?

-B2B public relations (B2B PR) is the practice of managing how a business is perceived by the other businesses it sells to.
+B2B public relations is the practice of managing how a business is perceived by the other businesses it sells to.
 Where B2C PR targets individual consumers, B2B PR targets procurement teams, executives, and decision-makers who are evaluating vendors on behalf of their organizations.

 The distinction matters because B2B buying looks nothing like consumer buying.
 Sales cycles are longer, purchasing decisions involve multiple stakeholders, and the content required to move buyers through a pipeline is significantly more technical.
 A B2B PR strategy has to account for all of that.